-These days, most commonly recognized as “The Sleeman Guy” in those wonderful beer commercials.
+In recent years Mark was commonly recognized as “The Sleeman Guy” in those wonderful beer commercials.
 Most recently, he has worked as a resident artist for Terra Bruce Productions based in St. Johns Newfoundland.
-He truly has the gift for holding captive and engaging an audience with his performances.
-He attributes much of his success in front of the camera to the many years as a stage performer.
+He truly has the gift of holding captive and engaging an audience with his performances.
+He attributes much of his success in front of the camera to his many years as a stage performer.
 Mark has also received training from some of the best in the industry; both from Canada and abroad.
-He still frequently appears on stage and has numerous TV appearances and film credits to his name including; Murdoch’s Mysteries, Republic of Doyle, Pixels, Pompeii, Love and Savagery, to name a few.
+He has numerous TV appearances and film credits to his name including; Murdoch’s Mysteries, Republic of Doyle, Pixels, Pompeii, Love and Savagery, to name a few.
 He also has completed a number of voice-over projects.

-Originally from Dublin, Ireland, Mark currently lives in Toronto’s Junction district.
+Originally from Dublin, Ireland, Mark currently lives in beautiful Canada.
 He can work in a large variety of accents and dialects including a wide range of Irish, Canadian, American or British.

-Mark is also a trained tenor and has experience in a multitude of musical performances.
+Mark is also a trained tenor and has experience with a multitude of musical productions.
 A proud member of both Actra and Equity, Mark is available for performance work in any medium.

 Globus Theatre Bobcaygeon and Irish Stage Company present a remount of Marie Jones award winning Play “Stones in His Pockets”.
 For details visit the theatre website.

 In November 2015 at the Alumnae Theatre in Toronto, Mark will produce and star in Marie Jones Olivier’s award-winning, Tony nominated comedy, Stones in His Pockets.
 To learn more and/or purchase tickets, visit https://stonesinhispockets.ca.

 In July and August, Mark will appear in Globus Theatre, Bobcaygeon in Michael Wilmot’s hilarious comedy, No Tell Motel.
 Check out the Globus website for details.